If you make a complaint to the Program Integrity Unit, it may be investigated. This could happen if:

 - Taken and refused to return your personal property (e.g., passport, work permit, birth certificate).

-We'll review the complaints by gathering the following from you and/or those involved:
+The Program Integrity Unit will review the complaints by gathering the following from you and/or those involved:

 - Documentation, and